What is Ambient Occlusion?

 Step 3

-Now apply different materials on these basic primitives.
-In my case, I applied different materials on different parts of my sniper model.
+Now apply different materials to these basic primitives.
+In my case, I applied different materials to different parts of my sniper model.
 See my material editor…

 Step 4